Most probable paths for developed processes: Equations for developed most probable paths

 We are now ready to present our main result.
-Let $x_t$ be the solution of \eqref{xtFirsteq} for a given $\Sigma_t$ and $u_t$.
+Let $x_t$ be the solution of \eqref{xtFirsteq}, i.e.,

+for a given $\Sigma_t: E_o \to E_o$ positive-definite symmetric map, vector field $u_t$ and parallel transport that preserve a sub-Riemannian structure $(E,g)$.
 In what follows, it will be practical to introduce the following abuse of notation, where we allow $\Sigma_t$ to act on elements in $E_{\gamma_t}$ by $\Sigma_t v = \ptr_t \Sigma_t \ptr_{t}^{-1}v$.
-With this terminology, we have the following equation for most probable paths. \begin{theorem} If $\gamma:[0,T] \to M$ is a most probable path of $x_t$ and not singular, then it is the solution of \end{theorem} \begin{proof} Assume that
+With this terminology, we have the following equation for developed most probable paths. \begin{theorem} If $\gamma:[0,T] \to M$ is a developed most probable path of $x_t$ and not singular, then it is the solution of \end{theorem} It follows that a dMPP has to satisfy either Lemma~\ref{lemma:Singular} or Theorem~\ref{th:MPPu} or both.
+Such a condition parallel the case for general length minimizers in sub-Riemannian manifolds, since such curves will have to be singular or solutions to a given Hamiltonian equation or both, see, e.g., \cite{montgomery2002tour} for details.
+Also see Section~\ref{sec:RSR} where these parallels are explored in more detail. \begin{proof} Let $\omega,\tilde \omega$ be curves in $E_o$ such that